 If the kitty is on medication, "Do you have a trick to administering it?
 Do they get a treat after?
 How do they normally react after receiving the medication?
 Will they spit it out?"

-If there is a trick, ask them to teach you what it is.
+If there is a trick, you might ask them to teach you what it is.
+Administering medication can be tricky, so getting a demo is helpful.

 For their litter box, "How often do you scoop?
 Are there bags?
 Would you prefer me to take it out to the trash every visit or is there another method you prefer?"